BurdetteLamar/AboutRuby/core/Hash/markdown.md

 flatten(level = 1) → new_array
 ```

-Returns a new Array wherein each key and each value of the receiver is an array element:
+Returns a new Array object wherein each key and each value of from <tt>self</tt> is an array element:

 ```ruby
 h = {foo: 0, bar: [:bat, 3], baz: 2}